Being a sustainable business matters

 We are committed to making a positive contribution through our business activities, operating in a way that creates enduring value for New Zealand and generations to come.

 Auckland Airport was one of New Zealand’s early adopters of sustainability principles and has made considerable progress in the areas of emissions reductions, energy savings, waste management and social performance.
-With these objectives largely met, we have lifted our sights and challenged ourselves again by setting new sustainability targets, setting out how we will create value for our people and communities; contribute to the economy; and help tackle global challenges such as climate change.
+We have lifted our sights and challenged ourselves again by setting another suite of sustainability targets, which outline how we will create value for our people and communities; contribute to the economy; and help tackle global challenges such as climate change.

 Our Sustainability Pathway to FY30 is focused around four key pillars: